QCrBox/QCrBox/docs/how_to_guides/set_up_a_dev_environment.md

 The setup script will give you the option to automatically install Devbox and Nix (if they are not already installed).
 Then it will clone the QCrBox repository and create an isolated development environment inside it.
 This development environment includes a virtual environment for the `pyqcrbox` Python package and all other dependencies needed to run and develop QCrBox.
-Once installation is complete, you can activate the development shell by running `devbox shell`.
+Once installation is complete, you can activate the development shell by running `devbox shell` within the QCrBox base folder.

 QCrBox relies on [Devbox](https://www.jetify.com/devbox/docs/) to provide a consistent development environment.
 Internally, Devbox uses the [Nix package manager](https://nixos.org/) to install packages into isolated environments.